mukul273/Advanced_Java/README.md

 It's an interface where the operand and result are of same type.
 It extends from Function interface.
 There are IntUnaryOperator, LongUnaryOperator and DoubleUnaryOperator types.

+## BinaryOperator Interface
+It takes two params and return single value
+Both params must be of same type so is return type
+Generally used for mathematical use cases
+IntBinaryOperator, LongBinaryOperator, DoubleBinaryOperator are specific interfaces

 ### Reference Documentation